sartography/spiffworkflow_website/content/pages/features.md

 ![Services Video](../../images/features/services.gif)

-### Lanes -- Who is in charge right now?
+### Pools and Lanes -- Who is in charge right now?
-Lanes clearly and accurately describe the handoff of authority between groups of people, making it crystal clear who is responsible for each task.
+Pools and Lanes clearly and accurately describe the handoff of authority between groups of people, making it crystal clear who is responsible for each task.

 This is great for approval processes.
 For example ...